V5 User GuideLast Updated: 8/8/2025

 Subscribers Section

-Subscriber Lists are created within the Subscribers section.
-You can create a new subscriber list by clicking the 'New List' button.
+Subscriber lists are created within the Subscribers area.
+You can create a new subscriber list by clicking the ‘New list’ button.

 Add New Subscriber List

-The 'Create new list' screen will launch with the option to add a list name and define the list type.
+The 'New list' screen will launch with the option to add a name for your list, select the list type and add in any notes you require.

 The list types you can choose from are: